-Senior Adviser (Non-resident), Energy and National Security Program
+Senior Adviser (Non-resident), Energy Security and Climate Change Program

-Expertise: Americas, Climate Change and Environmental Impacts, Energy and Geopolitics, Energy and Sustainability, Markets, Trends, and Outlooks, North America
+Expertise: Americas, Climate Change, Energy Markets, Trends, and Outlooks, Energy and Geopolitics, Energy and Sustainability, North America

 Associated Programs: Energy Security and Climate Change ProgramAdam Sieminski is the president of the King Abdullah Petroleum Studies & Research Center (KAPSARC) and senior advisor for the CSIS Energy Security and Climate Change Program.
 He previously held the CSIS James R. Schlesinger Chair for Energy & Geopolitics.
 Prior to joining the Center, he served as administrator of the U.S. Energy Information Administration (EIA).
 He was previously Deutsche Bank’s chief energy economist, working with the bank’s global research and trading units, where he drew on extensive industry, government, and academic sources to forecast energy market trends and wrote on a variety of topics involving energy economics, climate change, geopolitics, and commodity prices.
 Earlier, Mr. Sieminski was the senior energy analyst for NatWest Securities, covering the major U.S. international integrated oil companies.
 He is a senior fellow and former president of the U.S. Association for Energy Economics and served as president of the National Association of Petroleum Investment Analysts.
 In 2006, Secretary of Energy Samuel Bodman appointed him to the National Petroleum Council (NPC), where he helped author NPC’s global oil and gas study, The Hard Truths.